nasa-jpl/sstmp/README_SSTMP.md

 ## Requirements
  - Any Kubernetes cluster.
 This can be minikube running on a single machine / node, a cloud service such as Amazon EKS, or your own custom cluster. [k3d](https://github.com/rancher/k3d) is recommended as a quick way to set up Kubernetes.
+ - Nginx ingress setup on your kubernetes cluster.
+For minikube, this means running `minikube addons enable ingress`.
  - A [Skaffold](https://skaffold.dev/docs/install/) installation that talks to your Kubernetes cluster

 Internally, NAC Mosaic Pipeline uses a slew of free and open source programs, including: